-Management will maintain a Waiting List for the ACC-Assisted Units.
+Management will maintain Waiting Lists for applicants applying to the Development, including a Waiting List for the ACC-Assisted Units and a separate Waiting List for the LIHTC Units.
 Applicants who submitted Pre-Application Cards, but who Management did not contact for an interview or reject will receive a letter stating they are on a Waiting List and their position on the applicable Waiting List.
 An applicant's position on the Waiting List will be based on the chronological order in which an applicant's Pre-Application Card is received; provided, however, that priority will be given to those who qualify for any priority or Special Occupancy Category described in Section (XIII).
 Those applicants Management deems ineligible based on the information provided in the Pre-Application Card will receive a rejection letter (Exhibit A) specifying the reason for ineligibility and informing the applicant that they can meet with Management to discuss the reason for ineligibility.